gioalt/the_MRDC_project/README.md

     source_creds.yaml

 The directory, queries/, contains both queries in .mssql files for reproducing the outputs, and the snapshot of the outputs when tested as fiiles .png

+NB: The four python files should be kept in the same directory, and the suite is launched in the same container directory.
+See Usage Instructions below.

 ### Description of the project:
  The project was developed in four stages, as follows: